-Texas is the leading state in the U.S. for gross domestic product, exports, and job creation and has the 9th largest economy in the world (Texas Economic Development Corporation, 2022).
+Texas is the leading state in the U.S. for gross domestic product, exports, and job creation and has the 9th largest economy in the world and 2nd largest in the United States(Texas Economic Development Corporation, 2022).
+Texas is a major freight hub, particularly for industries such as petroleum, manufacturing, agriculture, and construction, with 3.7 billion tons of freight valued at \$2.87 trillion moving in and around the state in 2019; this is expected to grow 151% to 8.24 billion tons in 2050 valued at over \$7 trillion (Texas Delivers 2050).
 The Texas Triangle has greater economic diversity, attractive tax incentives and more permissive business and land-use regulations than other megaregions (Clark, 2021).

-The KTMPO region contains major roadway facilities and a significant regional rail hub that are vital to commerce, farming, manufacturing, and one of the largest and most populated U.S. military installations in the world, Fort Cavazos.
-Additionally, the region contains routes along TxDOT's Hurricane Evacuation Route and Hazardous Materials Routes.
-The KTMPO regional roadway system features 3,700 miles of roadway with 71 miles of interstate, 107 miles of U.S. highway and 135 miles of state highway.
+KTMPO's region contains major roadway facilities and a significant regional rail hub that are vital to commerce, farming, manufacturing, and one of the largest and most populated U.S. military installations in the world, Fort Cavazos.
+Additionally, the region contains roadways designated as TxDOT Hurricane Evacuation Routes and Hazardous Materials Routes.
+KTMPO's regional roadway system features 3,700 miles of roadway with 71 miles of interstate, 107 miles of U.S. highway and 135 miles of state highway.
 On average, there are approximately 4,500,000 daily vehicle miles traveled through the region.
-I-35, dubbed the North American Free Trade Agreement (NAFTA) Superhighway/Main Street Texas, connects Canada to Mexico and intersects with I-14 in Belton which currently stretches 25 miles to Fort Cavazos with plans to extend westward through Copperas Cove and Lampasas and eastward towards Bryan/College Station as part of the federal Forts to Ports program (KTMPO, 2019).
+IH-35, dubbed the North American Free Trade Agreement (NAFTA) Superhighway/Main Street Texas, connects Canada to Mexico and intersects with IH-14 in Belton which currently stretches 25 miles to Fort Cavazos with plans to extend westward through Copperas Cove and Lampasas and eastward towards Bryan/College Station as part of the federal Forts to Ports program (KTMPO, 2019).
+IH-35 is also one of the largest freight corridors in the United States, with 402 million tons valued at \$690 billion of freight moving into, within, out, and through the corridor generating over 97,000 freight related businesses and 4.3 million jobs (The Economic Role of the I-35 Corridor in Texas).